sablier-labs/docs/docs/contracts/v2/guides/staking/06-claim.md

 }
 ```

-To focus around specific functionalities that enable staking support for streams, the obvious functions such as
+To focus on specific functionalities that enable staking support for streams, obvious functions such as
 `startStakingPeriod` have been omitted from this guide.
-However, for the completeness, we have written a complete code
+However, for completeness, the full code can be found on the
-that can be found on the next page as well as in the
+next page as well as in the
 [examples repo](https://github.com/sablier-labs/examples/blob/main/v2/core/StakeSablierNFT.sol).